AresCyber/Alexander/README.md

 7. Create a twilio account and acquire a free api key.
 In mms.py enter your account sid, api key, and target phone number for notifications.

 8. Configure IP tables to block all incoming traffic.
 A template is provided for blocking it all or allowing SSH and VNC.
-    a.
-Block all incoming.
+    1. Block all incoming.
     `sudo iptables -A INPUT -i wlan0 -j DROP`
     `sudo iptables save`
-    b.
-Block all except for port 22 && 5800
+    1. Block all except for port 22 && 5800
     `sudo iptables -A INPUT -i wlan0 -p tcp --dport 22 -j ACCEPT` `sudo iptables -A INPUT -i wlan0 -p tcp --dport 5800 -j ACCEPT` `sudo iptables -A INPUT -i wlan0 -j DROP`